jander99/book-notes/carnegie-how-to-win-friends/part-4/chapter-03.md

 - Take a moment to remember your own mistakes before criticizing someone else.
 - Factor in the other person's age and experience.
 - Admitting your own mistakes can help the other person feel more comfortable and less judged.
-- Humility and priase will work veritable miracles in human relations.
+- Humility and praise will work veritable miracles in human relations.